CoryXie/coryxie.github.io/_posts/2015-09-28-CONFIG_LOCKDEP-Kernel-Lock-Validator.md

 ```

-In the `spin_acquire()` function, the validator does a lot of things, the most notable one is that the code intercepts the locking operation and performs a number of tests:

-- The code looks at all other locks which are already held when a new lock is taken.
-For all of those locks, the validator looks for a past occurrence where any of them were taken after the new lock.
-If any such are found, it indicates a violation of locking order rules, and an eventual deadlock.

-- A stack of currently-held locks is maintained, so any lock being released should be at the top of the stack; anything else means that something strange is going on.

-- Any spinlock which is acquired by a hardware interrupt handler can never be held when interrupts are enabled.
-Consider what happens when this rule is broken.
-A kernel function, running in process context, acquires a specific lock.
-An interrupt arrives, and the associated interrupt handler runs on the same CPU; that handler then attempts to acquire the same lock.
-Since the lock is unavailable, the handler will spin, waiting for the lock to become free.
-But the handler has preempted the only code which will ever free that lock, so it will spin forever, deadlocking that processor.

-- To catch problems of this type, the validator records two bits of information for every lock it knows about: (1) whether the lock has ever been acquired in hardware interrupt context, and (2) whether the lock is ever held by code which runs with hardware interrupts enabled.
-If both bits are set, the lock is being used erroneously and an error is signaled.

-Similar tests are made for software interrupts, which present the same problems.

 There are mappings for different types of locks to the generic `lock_acquire()` function as defined in `<include/linux/lockdep.h>`, for example, the spinlock operations are mapped like below:

 ```c